KaeruShi/Monetify/README.md

 - 💉 **Dagger Hilt** for dependency injection across application, ViewModel, and system components
 - 🎨 **Jetpack Compose** for building declarative, state-driven UI components
 - 🌈 **Material Expressive** with dynamic color support and adaptive theming
-- 🎭 **Xposed runtime resource hooking** for modifying third-party app icons and colors dynamically
+- 🎭 **Xposed runtime hooking** for modifying third-party app icons and colors dynamically
 - 📦 **Import / Export configuration** for easy backup and sharing of your setup

 ## 📱 Currently Supported Apps